-The Aerios FL line is new for 2019 and includes the low-top version we tested here and a mid-height shoe.
-The Aerios FL Mid GTX is slightly heavier at 1 pound 10 ounces per pair and $15 pricier at $185, but otherwise is nearly identical and a good option for anyone who prefers the added ankle support.
+The Aerios FL line includes both the low-top version we tested here and a mid-height shoe.
+The Aerios FL Mid GTX is slightly heavier at 1 pound 10 ounces per pair and $15 pricier at $185, but otherwise it’s nearly identical and a good option for anyone who prefers the added ankle support.
 Both the low-top and mid-height Aerios also are offered in women’s models for the same price, with the colorways and weights varying slightly.
 Notably, Arc’teryx doesn’t make the Aerios in a non-waterproof version, but we found the shoe’s mesh upper promoted enough airflow even in the warm Grand Canyon.

 What We Like